 2. Make sure they have time and space to work one-to-one.
 This isn't negotiable if you want the quick results that make That Reading Thing so appropriate for older strugglers.
 However, once a student has their TRT strategies firmly in place and is reading aloud without anxiety - not perfectly, but without fear of making mistakes - they might be able to work through the remaining advanced levels in a small group.
 Feeling safe from embarrassment is important, so make sure they all understand how to be supportive of one another.
 I'd try to keep lessons one-to-one until around level 18-20.
 (8 - 12 hours)

 3. Have a TRT "What's next?" strategy.
 Support staff aren't teaching staff.
 They'll need direction and perhaps more training on what to do with a student who is reading better and getting through the TRT levels.
 That Reading Thing isn't an end in itself; it's a launch pad into more reading and writing.
 If they need more work on spelling, consider That Spelling Thing.
-Always feel free to get in touch to talk about where to go next.
-For those already trained, there are responsive and international experienced TRT tutors in our closed Facebook support group.
+Even better, book a 3-hour That Spelling Thing training for the whole staff.
+It will support students who need TRT but it will also improve spelling amongst those students who are good readers but inconsistent spellers.
+Check out TST whole staff training here.

 4. Training options: